 One thing to keep in mind is switching your CAD view to flat pattern from time to time.
 There are many upsides to that.
 Firstly, if you get carried away with your flanges, you may end up with something that cannot exist in flat pattern.
 What cannot exist in flat pattern, cannot exist in any other way.

 Measure the layout.
 Maybe you can adjust the design for optimal fit.
-Try to avoid going for a bigger sheet if the smaller size is in reach.
-Maybe you could fit 2 pieces onto the same sheet, if you just shed a few millimetres off?
+Try to avoid going for a bigger sheet if the smaller size is within reach.
+Maybe you could fit 2 pieces onto the same sheet if you just shed a few millimetres off?
 It will reflect on the final price quotation.

 Keep it simple.
-What could be simpler than choosing the inner radius (ir) just the same as the material thickness.
+What could be simpler than choosing the inner radius (ir) just the same as the material thickness?
 This avoids later troubles, overthinking and silly mistakes.
 Dropping below that value can bring problems your way.
-Larger radius will just make some other calculations a little more difficult.
+A larger radius will just make some other calculations a little more difficult.

 You should not design your bends in the same direction as the material rolling was done.
-This is especially important with aluminum and Hardox.
-Of course, we all know the aluminum casing with 4 sides that means bending operations contrary to what we are suggesting.
+This is especially important with aluminium and Hardox.
+Of course, we all know the aluminium casing with 4 sides that needs bending operations contrary to what we are suggesting.
 Still, it is better to avoid it if possible.
 The result can be uneven surfaces or even cracking.

-Although the manufacturing engineers take care to notice these things, it is good to notice it yourself.
+Although manufacturing engineers take care to notice these things, it is good to notice them yourself.
 It helps to account for material usage.

 If you want to strengthen the edges of your metal sheet, hemming is a great option.
 Still, some advice applies.
 It is better to leave a small radius inside the hem.
 Completely crushing the radius needs great power and tonnage.
 Also, it puts the material in danger of cracking.
 Leaving a radius, on the other hand, relieves this danger.